-Publishers and advertisers have made a lot of efforts to reach the millennial audience.
-As the time runs, a new set of audience is now expected to take over every industry and change the landscape of sales and marketing as we know it – Generation Z or Gen Z.
+Publishers and advertisers have made a lot of effort to reach the millennial audience.
+As time runs, a new set of audiences is now expected to take over every industry and change the landscape of sales and marketing as we know it – Generation Z or Gen Z.

 Although Millennials hold an immediate spending potential (in most cases), Gen Z is eventually becoming an area of interest for futuristic marketers and publishers.
 As a publisher, it will be even harder for you to drive them to your website for engagement.
 Why?

-Gen Z have been known for their tech-savviness, Short-attention spans, and ability to dodge all the traditional advertising/marketing tactics.
+Gen Z has been known for their tech-savviness, Short-attention spans, and ability to dodge all the traditional advertising/marketing tactics.